wadvanced/aurora_ctx/README.md

 ## Installation

-[available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `aurora_ctx` to your list of dependencies in `mix.exs`:
+[Available in Hex](https://hex.pm/packages/aurora_ctx), the package can be installed by adding `aurora_ctx` to your list of dependencies in `mix.exs`:

 ```elixir